For Students

 Q: What kinds of accommodations are given at EMU?

 A: All accommodations are based on the recommendations documented by the appropriate professional who evaluated the student.
-Some of the accommodations that students receive are a proctored test setting, extended time, alternative testing options, use of computers in testing, note-takers, preferential seating, use of recorded textbooks, use of adaptive technologies, reduced course load, study skills assistance, coaching, and single-room housing.
+Some of the accommodations that students receive are a proctored test setting, extended time, alternative testing options, use of computers in testing, note-takers, preferential seating, use of recorded textbooks, use of adaptive technologies, study skills assistance, coaching, and single-room housing.

 Q: If I am late in providing documentation, can I take tests over or redo work?